6 ways to tackle your wedding planning to-do list from home.

 Before diving into remote wedding planning, talk it all over with your future spouse.
 Work with each other, learn what the other is thinking and feeling, and establish priorities.

 Use this time to communicate about more than just the wedding.
 Wedding planning is stressful, and it’s easy to let it take over your entire life.
-We are in a unique time right now, so take advantage of it!
 Find some communication exercises online, talk about expectations for your future, vent about your feelings during this time.
-Use this extra time to do things you would normally be ‘too busy’ to do.

 2. Get Online Inspiration